nuclio/nuclio/docs/tasks/configuring-a-platform.md

 ### Runtime (`runtime`)

 The `runtime` sections allows you to configure various runtime related parameters.
-For example to define custom PiPI repository, add the following section:
+For example to define custom PyPI repository, add the following section:
 ```yaml
   runtime:
     python: